Layered Blackberry Tart

 Blend 1 cup of blackberries with chia seeds in a blender until the blackberries are all blended and set aside to let it set up for 10 minutes.

-Mix the remaining blackberries and coat in the maple syrup and tapioca starch in a medium bowl.
+In a medium bowl, mix the remaining blackberries with the cinnamon and cardamon, then coat the mixture in maple syrup and tapioca starch.

 Now the crust!